Tencent-Hunyuan/HunyuanImage-2.1/README.md

 -----

 This repo contains PyTorch model definitions, pretrained weights and inference/sampling code for our HunyuanImage-2.1.
-You can find more visualizations on our [project page](https://hunyuan.tencent.com/image/en?tabIndex=0).
+You can <span style="color:red">**directly try our model**</span> on [Official website(官网)](https://hunyuan.woa.com/modelSquare/home/play?modelId=286&from=/visual) and find more visualizations on our [project page](https://hunyuan.tencent.com/image/en?tabIndex=0).

 ## 🔥🔥🔥 Latest Updates